Pro Tip: Use 'Ctrl - F' to search by keyword. (⌘ - F if you're on a Mac)

 Total Revenue - Total Cost = Gross Profit

-The process of pulling in products from your sales integration and into Thrive Inventory.
+The process of pulling in products from your sales integration and into Thrive.
 More details can be found below:

-An integration refers to an external account connected to Thrive Inventory.
+An integration refers to an external account connected to Thrive.

 Most often, this is a Merchant ID assigned by your point of sale provider linked to a specific pool of inventory.
 But, it can be an e-commerce integration, accounting integration, or social media integration.

-One business may have multiple integrations connected to Thrive Inventory.
-One Thrive Inventory location can also have more than one integration connected (this means they all share the same inventory).
+One business may have multiple integrations connected to Thrive.
+One Thrive location can also have more than one integration connected (this means they all share the same inventory).
 Learn more

-Transfers of inventory products between your Thrive Inventory locations.
-Internal Transfers can be created in the Purchase Orders section of Thrive Inventory.
+Transfers of inventory products between your Thrive locations.
+Internal Transfers can be created in the Purchase Orders section of Thrive.
 Learn more

 The inventory report is a snapshot of inventory for a given minute in time.
 Inventory reports can be customized by date and time to provide historical information.
 Learn more